firebase/quickstart-android/dataconnect/README.md

     during the preview.

-3. Navigate to the [Data Connect section](https://console.firebase.google.com/u/0/project/_/dataconnect) of the Firebase console and follow the setup workflow:
+3. Navigate to the [Data Connect section](https://console.firebase.google.com/u/0/project/_/dataconnect) of the Firebase console, click on the "Get Started" button and follow the setup workflow:
      - Select a location for your Cloud SQL for PostgreSQL database (this sample uses `us-central1`).
 If you choose a different location, you'll also need to change the `quickstart-android/dataconnect/dataconnect/dataconnect.yaml` file.
-     - Fill in the following fields:
+     - Select the option to create a new Cloud SQL instance and fill in the following fields:
        - Service ID: `dataconnect`
-       - Cloud SQL Instance: `fdc-sql`
+       - Cloud SQL Instance ID: `fdc-sql`
        - Database name: `fdcdb`
 4. Allow some time for the Cloud SQL instance to be provisioned.
 After it's provisioned, the instance can be managed in the [Cloud Console](https://console.cloud.google.com/sql).

-5. Download and then add the Firebase Android configuration file (`google-services.json`) to your app:
+5. If you haven’t already, add an Android app to your Firebase project, with the android package name `com.google.firebase.example.dataconnect`.
+Download and then add the Firebase Android configuration file (`google-services.json`) to your app:
     1. Click **Download google-services.json** to obtain your Firebase Android config file.
     2. Move your config file into the `quickstart-android/dataconnect/app` directory.